Skip to main content

 • Data Filter Controls

 The main JSON property to use in the widget configuration object is called featurePermission.
 You can then utilize several sub-properties to toggle the visibility of specific UI controls.
-For the full list of supported JSON properties, please review the Dashboard View Widget article.
+For the full list of supported JSON properties, please review the Dashboard View Widget.

 Here is an example of what the featurePermission property would look like when included in the JSON widget configuration: